GuillaumeLandry/PythonChessGame/README.md

 # How to play

-1. Fork/Clone the repository.
+1. Open your terminal, then clone the repository.
 ```bash
 git clone https://github.com/GuillaumeLandry/PythonChessGame.git
 ```

-2. Via terminal, change directory to your local game folder.
+2. Change directory to your local game folder.
 ```bash
 cd pythonchessgame
 ```